 Not My Day Job: Out of the Classroom, Onto the Mat

-Once a week, Dr. Melissa Barfield-Works’ students are six to 12-year-olds eager to learn judo and jujitsu skills.
-The associate
+Once a week, Dr. Melissa Barfield-Works’ students ages 6 to 12-years-old are eager to learn judo and jujitsu skills.
+The

 the YMCA in east Belleville, Ill.